8 Medical Complications of Anorexia

 Endocrine Changes

 The endocrine system carries out some of the most important functions in the body.
-As a whole, it works to oversee the production and management of hormones and plays a role in maintaining metabolism, which, in turn, dictates how energy is used in the body.
+It works to oversee the production and management of hormones that play a role in metabolism, growth and development, and reproduction.4

 Metabolic Issues

 The severe limitation of food intake can lead the body to switch into so-called “starvation mode.”
-This represents an entirely new set of internal priorities, as the body strives to find sources of energy wherever it can, and direct those nutrients to the functions needed for survival.
+This represents an entirely new set of internal priorities, as the body turns to alternative energy sources to maintain functioning.5

-These changes are in part dictated and in part supported by the endocrine system.
-And once they take place, they can be difficult to reverse.
-In fact, those with severe anorexia nervosa often require medically-assisted nutritional rehabilitation at first, as overwhelming the body with too much sustenance after a period of starvation can lead to serious complications.
+These changes are, in part, dictated and, in part, supported by the endocrine system.
+Once they take place, they can be difficult to reverse.
+Those with severe anorexia nervosa often require medically-assisted nutritional rehabilitation at first, as overwhelming the body with too much sustenance after a period of starvation can lead to serious complications (known as “refeeding syndrome”).3,6

 Menstrual Issues

-Although hypothalamic amenorrhea is not typically life-threatening, the loss of the menstrual cycle is linked to a number of other health risks, including a higher risk of bone fractures around the hip and waist area.
-And, if left untreated, prolonged amenorrhea can have long-term consequences on reproductive health.
-[3]
+Although hypothalamic amenorrhea is not typically life-threatening, the loss of the menstrual cycle is linked to a number of other health risks, including lower bone density, vision problems, and a risk of heart and blood vessel disorders.
+If left untreated, prolonged amenorrhea can have long-term consequences on reproductive health.7

 Osteoporosis

-There are several factors linking anorexia nervosa and osteoporosis.
-[4]
+There are several factors linking anorexia nervosa and osteoporosis.9

-And endocrine changes in biological female patients can lead to low estrogen levels, which may also cause osteoporosis.
-Estrogen is vital for maintaining bone density in women, and low estrogen levels can increase the risk of osteoporosis.
-[5]
+Malnutrition in biological female patients with anorexia can lead to low estrogen levels, which may also cause osteoporosis.
+Estrogen is vital for maintaining bone density in women, and low estrogen levels can increase the risk of osteoporosis.8,9

 Gastrointestinal Complications

 Gastroparesis is one of the most common gastrointestinal complications in anorexia patients.
-This condition affects the normal movement of food through the stomach, leading to nausea, vomiting, and abdominal pain.
-The disrupted food movement through the digestive system due to gastroparesis can also contribute to constipation.
+This condition affects the normal movement of food through the stomach, resulting in nausea, vomiting, and abdominal pain.
+The disrupted food movement through the digestive system due to gastroparesis can also contribute to constipation.3

 Cardiovascular Complications

-Anorexia nervosa can affect the cardiovascular system in a number of ways, due to chronic malnutrition, low body weight, electrolyte imbalances, and other factors connected to the illness.
-In the most extreme cases, these issues can lead to sudden cardiac death, or sudden death related to the stopping of the heart.
+Anorexia nervosa can affect the cardiovascular system in a number of ways, due to chronic malnutrition and weight loss.
+In the most extreme cases, these issues can lead to sudden cardiac death, or sudden death related to the stopping of the heart.3

 Kidney Damage

-AN has been linked to long-term dysfunction of the renal system, which operates primarily out of the kidneys and works to filter blood, creating urine as a waste byproduct.
+AN has been linked to dysfunction of the renal system, which operates primarily out of the kidneys and works to filter blood, creating urine as a waste byproduct.15

-The limited or disrupted food intake associated with anorexia nervosa commonly causes electrolyte imbalances, or imbalanced levels of vital minerals and nutrients that help power a number of essential movements in the body and its cells.
+Anorexia nervosa can cause electrolyte imbalances, or imbalanced levels of vital minerals and nutrients that help power a number of essential movements in the body and its cells.
+Serious imbalances can lead to muscle weakness, abnormal heart rhythms, and seizures.16,17

-And once the kidneys are no longer functioning properly, it opens the door to a host of other physical health issues, including high blood pressure, anemia, and bone disease.
+Once the kidneys are no longer functioning properly, it opens the door to a host of other physical health issues, including high blood pressure, anemia, and bone disease.19

 Immune System Dysfunction

-Besides impacting the way the body functions, anorexia nervosa can also impact the way it protects itself, as the malnutrition connected to the condition can lead to widespread immune system dysfunction.
+Besides impacting the way the body functions, anorexia nervosa can also affect the way it protects itself, as the malnutrition connected to the condition can lead to widespread immune system dysfunction.

-In general, the lack of vitamins and minerals within the body works to weaken the immune system, making someone more susceptible to infections and illnesses.
+In general, the lack of vitamins and minerals within the body weakens the immune system, making someone more susceptible to infections and illnesses.
 As such, individuals with AN may experience more frequent infections, slow wound healing, and other immune-related health problems.

-Specifically, anemia, or the lack of iron in the blood, can cause a number of immune-related concerns.
-Low levels of this mineral can lead to fatigue and other complications that may impede the immune system’s response.
-[9]
+Specifically, anemia, or a deficiency of iron in the blood, can cause several immune-related concerns.
+Low levels of this mineral can lead to fatigue and other complications that may impede the immune system’s response.20

 Immune System